mozmeao/snippets-service/README.md

 1. `$ docker-compose run --service-ports web bash`
 2. `[docker]$ ./manage.py update_product_details`
-   -  If you get an error connecting to the database, you probably need to wait for a few seconds for MariaDB to initialize and then re-try the command.
+   -  If you get an error connecting to the database, you probably need to wait for a few seconds for PostgreSQL to initialize and then re-try the command.
 3. `[docker]$ ./manage.py migrate`
 4. `[docker]$ ./manage.py createsuperuser` (enter any user/email/pass you wish.
 Email is not required.)
 5. `[docker]$ ./manage.py shell -c 'from snippets.base.util import *; create_countries(); create_locales();'`